Olubayode/CSAS-Data-Challenge/README.md

 ## Installation and Dependencies

 ### Installing the Dependencies

+ **Software Needed:**
+These are tools user needs before starting or running the python notebook:
+- Git
+- Anaconda
+- Python 3.10.

 To install the dependencies to run the notebook provided in this repository, follow these steps after you have [anaconda](https://www.anaconda.com/products/individual#Downloads) install on your computer: